 - Volunteers can expect to work 6 days a week for 4 to 7 hours per day

-Guatemala is home to 4 out of the 7 sea turtle species (Olive Ridley, Green turtles, Hawksbill and Leatherback).
+Guatemala is home to four out of the seven sea turtle species (Olive Ridley, Green turtles, Hawksbill and Leatherback).
 The Hawksbill and Leatherback are considered critically endangered due to poaching, the destruction of their natural habitat and commercial fishing.
-The Turtle Conservation project in Guatemala aims to help them flourish in their natural habitat which is important for the ecosystem and for long-term sustainability.
+The Beach & Turtle Conservation project in Guatemala aims to help them flourish in their natural habitat which is important for the ecosystem and for long-term sustainability.
+Volunteers assist a government organisation on the Pacific Coast with beach conservation and seasonal sea turtle protection programs.

 - February to June: Volunteers assist in habitat conservation efforts and planting mangroves, educational programs in local schools (some Spanish is required) and Teaching English to the local community.